bia-technologies/lowkiq/README.md

 ## Rationale

 We've faced some problems using Sidekiq while processing messages from a side system.
-For instance, the message is a data of an order in particular time.
+For instance, the message is the data of an order at a particular time.
-The side system will send a new data of an order on an every change.
+The side system will send new data of an order on every change.
-Orders are frequently updated and a queue containts some closely located messages of the same order.
+Orders are frequently updated and a queue contains some closely located messages of the same order.

 Sidekiq doesn't guarantee a strict message order, because a queue is processed by multiple threads.
 For example, we've received 2 messages: M1 and M2.